REEF Imaging Farm

 The farm in action

+And here is the same workflow on the real hardware.
 The robotic arm moving a plate between the incubator and the microscope, part of a fully automated imaging run:

 And the whole farm during a run, across its lab cameras (transport, imaging and liquid handling at once):